andrewbowen19/secSpeed/README.md

 ---

 ## Methods
 We scraper each year's combine results dating back to the [2010 NFL Combine](https://www.pro-football-reference.com/draft/2010-combine.htm) from [Pro Football Reference](https://www.pro-football-reference.com), you can run `python combineScraper.py` from the `src` directory.
-This will produce a .csv file in the `data` directory containing all combine results dataing back to then.
+This will produce a .csv file in the `data` directory containing all combine results dating back to then.

 Then, we grouped each conference's results using [pandas.groupby](https://realpython.com/pandas-groupby/).
 This can be done using our `analysis.py` script.
 We grouped non-power 5 conferences together as there were too many schools and I didn't want to make the conference dictionary super long.